 - Between 700 and 800 million ties in service

-According to the Railway Tie Association, more than 17 million ties were installed in 2016, of which more than 3 million were replacements.
+According to a newsletter from the Railway Tie Association, producers manufactured more than 20 million ties in the past year.

 From the inside out: Borates for wood protection in crossties